jJosephM/SkyrmionDome/README.md

-# The Skyrmiond Dome Repository
+# The Skyrmion Dome Repository

 Just a place to hold some code for a paper on skyrmion domes in thick films